opentelekomcloud/python-otcextensions/doc/source/install/index.rst

 .. code-block:: bash

-   $ sudo pip3 install otcextensions python-openstackclient
-   $# pip3 install otcextensions python-openstackclient --user
+   $ pip3 install otcextensions python-openstackclient --user

 Installation under Fedora
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After a new installation: a C compiler, Python3 with developer libraries, and package manager pip are required:
+For the installation, following packages are required: a C compiler, Python3 with developer libraries, and package manager pip are required:

 .. code-block:: bash